Why Fight Mother Nature, When You

 Images on this site link to either larger images for a clearer view, or related pages.

-Apply an insecticide, and the first insects to die are the gnat-sized parasitic wasps that control aphids and caterpillars—before they get out of hand.
+Apply an insecticide, and the first insects to die are the gnat-sized parasitic wasps that control aphids and caterpillars—before they cover everything in sight.
 Even the “inert” carrier oils in insecticides are lethal to these tiny garden allies.

-Organic gardening offers a more sustainable way to grow vegetables.
-In the 26 years I’ve been growing organic vegetables, I’ve made almost every mistake a gardener can make, and heard about the rest.
+In the 30 + years we’ve been growing organic vegetables, we’ve made almost every mistake a gardener can make, and heard about the rest.

-Experience is the best teacher, but trust me, you don’t want to make a compost pile like my first compost pile.
+Experience is the best teacher, but trust us, you don’t want to make a compost pile like our first compost pile.
 And your neighbors don’t want you to, either.
 How to Compost shows you how to do it right the first time.

 ‘Globe’ Artichoke from Page’s Garden